vuittont60/shardeum-docs/docs/node/run/validator.md

 :::

 :::danger
-If you see your node IP address as "0.0.0.0":
+If you see your validator IP address as "0.0.0.0":

 Go into the operator dashboard docker (may be different if you customized install location:
 <Tabs>